kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 {{< glossary_tooltip term_id="volume" >}} in the plugin's
 [PodSpec](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core).

 Support for the "PodResources service" requires `KubeletPodResources` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
-It is enabled by default starting with Kubernetes 1.15.
+It is enabled by default starting with Kubernetes 1.15 and is v1 since Kubernetes 1.20.

 ## Device Plugin integration with the Topology Manager